Something in the air ..

 Welcome to Bridged2050: ideas for living well in a climate-ready Barnes.

 In London, transport is responsible for roughly a third of PM2.5 emissions.
-Yet domestic wood burning accounts for around 17 per cent of PM2.5 emissions—using 2019 London Atmospheric Emissions Inventory data cited by Richmond council.
+Yet domestic wood burning accounts for around 17 per cent of PM2.5 emissions, according to 2019 London Atmospheric Emissions Inventory data cited by Richmond council.

-Put another way, this is the harm produced by one wood-burning stove.
+Put another way, this is the filth produced by one wood-burning stove measured in diesel cars and HGVs.

 Those figures may understate the issue.
 Not every stove is DEFRA-approved.
 Not every household uses kiln-dried wood.
 Logs are often stored outdoors or in damp conditions; moisture means more smoke, and more smoke means more particulates.